Download

 HTML to App packages a self-contained HTML file or folder into a standalone macOS app through one guided desktop workflow.
-It is built for offline tools, viewers, internal utilities, and other local-first projects that should live on disk instead of behind a hosted URL.
+It is built for offline tools, viewers, internal utilities, and other local-first projects that should live on disk instead of behind a hosted URL, while still exposing Mac behaviors like Finder opens, notifications, Dock badges, and menu bar apps to JavaScript.

-The Mac App Store listing is not live yet.
-Early-access and launch-update requests go straight to [email protected].
+The public Mac App Store listing is not live yet.
+Join TestFlight for the current beta, or send rollout questions to support@htmltoapp.app.

 Actual exported app